MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/text/text-strchecksum-method.md

 *WeightString*
 &emsp;Type: [String](../string/string-data-type.md)
 This string contains numbers that you want to use as weights when calculating the checksum.
-The default value is a string that contains STRLEN(String) '1'-characters.
+The default value is a string that contains StrLen(String) '1'-characters.

 *Modulus*
 &emsp;Type: [Integer](../integer/integer-data-type.md)